 How Does Your Body Show its Energy Level?

-First, students show what their energy level was after school the previous day, then they show their energy from the night before.
-Conclude by asking students to show their current energy level.
+First, ask students show what their energy level was after school the previous day.
+Then, they show their energy from the night before.
+Conclude by asking students to show what their energy level is right now!

 Explain that energy influences the choices we make each day.
 Invite students to talk about a time when their energy influenced a choice.